bioinfoUQAM/KEVOLVE/README.md

 ```
 * The character "|" is used to separate the sequence ID from its target.
 * The target must be specified in the fasta file for a prediction with evaluation_mode = True.
-* For more detailed examples see the data sets in the Data folder
+* For more detailed examples see the data sets in the input folder

 ### Output
 * k_mers.fasta: File of the extracted k-mers list